-We are a clinical-stage biopharmaceutical company developing a pipeline of drug candidates that utilize our PEGylation and advanced polymer conjugate technology platforms, which are designed to improve the benefits of drugs for patients.
-Our current proprietary pipeline is comprised of drug candidates across a number of therapeutic areas including oncology, pain, anti-infectives, anti-viral and immunology.
-Our research and development activities involve small molecule drugs, peptides and other potential biologic drug candidates.
-We create our innovative drug candidates by using our proprietary advanced polymer conjugate technologies and expertise to modify the chemical structure of drugs to create new molecular entities.
+We are a clinical-stage biopharmaceutical company developing a pipeline of drug candidates that utilize our PEGylation and advanced polymer conjugate technology platforms, which are designed to enable the development of new molecular entities that target known mechanisms of action.
+Our current proprietary pipeline is comprised of drug candidates across a number of therapeutic areas including oncology, pain, anti-infectives, and immunology.
+Our research and development activities involve small molecule drugs, peptides and other biologic drug candidates.
+We create innovative drug candidates by using our proprietary advanced polymer conjugate technologies and expertise to modify the chemical structure of pharmacophores to create new molecular entities.
 Polymer chemistry is a science focused on the synthesis or bonding of polymer architectures with drug molecules to alter the properties of a molecule when it is bonded with polymers.
 Additionally, we may utilize established pharmacologic targets to engineer a new drug candidate relying on a combination of the known properties of these targets and our proprietary polymer chemistry technology and expertise.
-Our drug candidates are designed to improve the pharmacokinetics, pharmacodynamics, half-life, bioavailability, metabolism or distribution of drugs and improve the overall benefits and use of a drug for the patient.
+Our drug candidates are designed to improve the overall benefits and use of a drug for patients by improving the metabolism, distribution, pharmacokinetics, pharmacodynamics, half-life and/or bioavailability of drugs.
 Our objective is to apply our advanced polymer conjugate technology platform to create new drug candidates in multiple therapeutic areas that address large potential markets.

-Our most advanced proprietary product candidate, naloxegol (NKTR-118), is a peripheral opioid antagonist that is currently being evaluated in Phase 3 clinical studies for the treatment of opioid-induced constipation (OIC).
-We are a party to an exclusive worldwide license agreement with AstraZeneca for the global development and commercialization of naloxegol and NKTR-119.
-NKTR-119 is an early stage research and development program that is designed to combine various opioids with naloxegol.
+Our most advanced proprietary product candidate, naloxegol (formerly known as NKTR-118), is an oral peripheral opioid antagonist which has completed Phase 3 clinical studies for the treatment of opioid-induced constipation (OIC) in patients with non-cancer pain.
+We are a party to an exclusive worldwide license agreement with AstraZeneca AB (AstraZeneca) for the global development and commercialization of naloxegol and naloxegol fixed-dose combination products (formerly known as NKTR-119).
 The core Phase 3 clinical development program for naloxegol, which AstraZeneca calls the KODIAC program, is comprised of four clinical trials which are designed to investigate the safety and efficacy of naloxegol for the treatment of OIC in patients with non-cancer related pain.
-The outcome and timing of the naloxegol development program will have a substantial impact on our financial condition as we are entitled to up to \$235.0 million in regulatory filing and commercial launch milestones.
-In the event AstraZeneca submits regulatory approval filings with the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), we would be entitled to \$95.0 million in milestone payments.
-We would be entitled to the remaining \$140.0 million of milestone payments if naloxegol is approved by the FDA and EMA and commercial launch is achieved in the U.S. and one major country in the European Union (EU).
-Following the commercial launch of naloxegol, we are entitled to significant and escalating double-digit royalties varying by country of sale and based on the level of annual net sales.
-As a result, the outcome of the KODIAC program and AstraZeneca's future advancement of the naloxegol program is critical to our business prospects and financial position.
+The outcome and timing of the naloxegol regulatory review events will have a substantial impact on our financial condition as we are entitled to up to \$130.0 million in regulatory milestones and \$140.0 million in commercial launch milestones.
+The naloxegol fixed-dose combination program is an early stage research and development program that is designed to combine various opioids with naloxegol.
+AstraZeneca is responsible for all clinical, regulatory and commercialization costs for both the naloxegol drug candidate and all drug candidates within the naloxegol fixed-dose combination program.